 A self-taught photographer and film-maker, I have always strived to celebrate both the moving and the still image in my visual expressions.
-Born in Kenya and raised in India, I am also influenced and inspired by cross-cultural artistic endeavors.
 My film-making activities have included four short films (and some commissioned films) made for Filmaka.com.
 My photography has featured in promotional material for the Swiss Arts Council's India office.
-Since 2010, I have won over 30 honors at the International Photography Awards (IPA), the Prix de la Photographie Paris Awards (PX3) and the Photography Masters Cup (Color Awards). www.nyaybhushan.com
+Since 2010, I have won over 30 honors at the International Photography Awards (IPA), the Prix de la Photographie Paris Awards (PX3) and the Photography Masters Cup. www.nyaybhushan.com

 T3 To The Future -